-Refugees Act and Communicate for Health (REACH): Using Technology to Increase Health Literacy and Health Care Access for Refugees in Turkey and Lebanon.
-REACH is a regional initiative of CSD, which aims to bridge the gap in health literacy and health care access among refugee and local youth via digital health technologies in Turkey and Lebanon.
+Refugees Act and Communicate for Health (REACH): Using Technology to Increase Health Literacy and Health Care Access for Refugees in Türkiye, Lebanon, and Jordan.
+REACH is a CSD regional initiative that aims to bridge the gap in health literacy and health care access among refugee and local youth via digital health technologies in Türkiye, Lebanon, and Jordan.

 Directed by Columbia economists Jeffrey Sachs and Nirupam Bajpai, this three-year project at CSD is being undertaken in collaboration with The Energy and Resources Institute (TERI), New Delhi.
 It will bring together cutting-edge technologists, macroeconomists, financiers, and public officials to examine the potential for a new ICT-led model of growth in India.
 The ultimate purposes will be to understand the role of ICT in India’s future economic growth and to make recommendations for India’s continued global leadership in ICT-based development.

 The Cantril ladder serves as a proxy for life satisfaction.
 Life satisfaction is a powerful measure of the quality of people’s lives.
 The annual World Happiness Reports attributes the differences over time and between countries to good health, income and the quality of the social environment.
 These factors are changing under COVID-19, often in ways we have never experienced before.